SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 of the class's stored properties are initialized and ``self.init`` or ``super.init`` is called (that is, any initializer delegation is performed).

-..
-TODO: Confirm the following:
+A nonfailable initializer can delegate only to other nonfailable initializers.
+Failable initializers can delegate to either nonfailable or failable initializers.
-    A ``nil`` return value is propagated through initializer delegation, even for nonfailable initializers.
+In addition, a ``nil`` return value is propagated through failable initializer delegation.
 Specifically,
-    if a nonfailable initializer delegates to a failable initializer, and if the failable initializer returns ``nil``, then the nonfailable initializer also returns ``nil``.
+if an initializer delegates to an initializer that fails, then the initializer that delegated also fails and implicitly returns ``nil``.

 .. langref-grammar